PeterKoepernik/BAM/README.md

         )
 ```

 The `Population` exposes two key functions.
 The first is `epoch()`, which trains each of the networks in the pool on a random fraction `train_data_per_epoch` of the full training set, and records their performance on the validation set.
 If multiple cores are availabe, this step is parallelised.
 The second is `mutate()`, which, in short, kills some of the poor performing networks, duplicates some of the well performing networks, and applies a random number (with mean `mutations_per_generation`) of mutations to every member of the new generation.
-We go into a bit more detail on the type of mutations in a subsequent section.
-There are many other parameters that can be passed to a `Population` to fine-tune its behaviour during these two methods.
+Possible mutations are insertion and deletion of individual nodes and whole layers, and we go into detail on the implementation of these mutations in the next section.
+There are many parameters that can be passed to a `Population` to fine-tune its behaviour during these two methods.
 The basic usage of a `Population` is as follows.

 ```python
 epochs = 50